picarro-cchang/Brooks/projects/pigss/firmware/README.markdown

 B) board.
 These commands query hardware sensors on the I2C bus, and thus can be used to detect problems with I2C communication over ribbon cables.

+### Version 1.1.9 ###

+This version adds the [TZA.RST](#tzarst) and [TZB.RST](#tzbrst) commands.
+We tried and failed to use these commands to reset locked-up MPR pressure sensors.

+This version also adds support for LEDs on the system board.
+The red LED will flash when the system experiences an error.